Linear models of strip-type roughness: Structure and strength of secondary currents

 Figure \ref{fig:nut_comparison} shows contours of the perturbation turbulent viscosity for several strip widths $S$.
 In the left panels, the QCR constant $c_{r1}$ has been set to zero, to characterise the eddy viscosity distribution in the absence of cross-stream motions and highlight the interaction with the streamwise velocity fields of figure \ref{fig:u1_comparison}.
 In the right panels, the QCR constant is $c_{r1} = 0.3$.
 In general, positive eddy viscosity perturbations are observed above the high roughness strips, and vice versa, reflecting the boundary condition \eqref{eq:BCs_first} and the altered distance $d$ from the wall.
 For narrow strips, the eddy viscosity perturbation is confined near the wall, given that rapid spatial variations of the eddy viscosity tend to be damped by the diffusion term in the linearised SA equation.
 As the strip gets wider, more intense eddy viscosity distributions are observed, reflecting the increased acceleration/deceleration of the flow over the low and high roughness strips, respectively.

-Small, but likely significant, changes are observed when secondary flows are ``turned on'', right panels.
-It can be observed that the cross-stream motions produce a further distortion of the eddy viscosity distributions.
-This is the result of two mechanisms: a) the advection of turbulent viscosity of the background flow operated by the vertical and lateral velocities and b) the altered production of turbulent viscosity due to the alteration of wall-normal and spanwise gradients of the streamwise velocity.
+Small, but likely significant, changes are observed when secondary flows are ``turned on'', {see the right panels of figure \ref{fig:nut_comparison}}.
+It can be observed that the cross-stream motions produce a further distortion of the eddy viscosity distributions. {This is the result of two mechanisms that result from the analysis of the SA transport model: a) the advection of turbulent viscosity of the background flow operated by the vertical and lateral velocities and b) the altered production of turbulent viscosity due to the alteration of wall-normal and spanwise gradients of the streamwise velocity.}